-A Millennium Plaque to celebrate the 1000-year anniversary of Wareham’s St Martin on the Walls Church is to be unveiled on Wednesday 1st June 2022, at 12.00pm at the Church, North Street, Wareham, BH20 4AG.
+A Millennium Plaque to celebrate the 1000-year anniversary of Wareham’s St Martin on the Walls Church was unveiled on Wednesday 1st June 2022, at 12.00pm at the Church, North Street, Wareham, BH20 4AG.
 The plaque has been designed and carved by local Sculptor, Jonathan Sells, and depicts the famous story of St Martin cutting his cloak to share with a beggar.

 The plaque is carved in Purbeck Stone supplied from W.J Haysom stone quarry, St Aldhelm’s Head, Worth Matravers, Dorset.
 All are welcome to attend the unveiling and it has great educational value for the community.

 St Martin’s Church has stood on the walls witnessing 1000 years of the history of Britain from the time of King Canute.
 He is reported to have rebuilt the church in 1020 after an earlier place of worship at the site, believed to have been built by St Aldhelm in the 7th century, was destroyed by Vikings.

 The millennium anniversary of St Martin’s is therefore an important occasion for the community of Wareham.
 The idea for the plaque came about when local resident, Malcolm Lewis, who helps run the not-for-profit initiative Art4Action, noticed the little sign on the tower while out on a walk with his family during the first lockdown in 2020.
 The sign gives the Church’s probable construction date as 1020.
 He said: “I thought a sign should be erected to mark our fantastic Saxon church’s 1000-year anniversary, so I contacted a member of the Wareham Church of England family about organising it.
 However, they told me that while they had planned to have a little celebration party that year, there was no budget to pay for a stone plaque.”